Frequently Asked Questions

 Q: Do you have a kit so I can use a 4wd frame?

-A: Yes and No. Our kits are designed to work on 2wd frames.
-The main issue with the 4wd frame is the front
+A: NO. Our kits are designed to work on 2wd frames.
+The 4wd frame is considerably different than the 2wd.

 Q: My AD truck has an eight foot bed.
 Do you have a kit for this?